DoDAO-io/dodao-defi-course/generated/questions/stable_coins.md

 ##### What are the advantages of fiat-backed stablecoins?

-- [x]  Centralized i.e. someone must issue the tokens.
+- [ ]  Centralized i.e. governments can interfere and seize the assets of fiat-backed stablecoin suppliers, in unprecedented situations.
-- [ ]  Safe against crypto volatility.
+- [x]  Safe against crypto volatility
 - [x]  Changes in price are minimal
 - [x]  Serve as a point of entry for professionals